peroper/GlobalForester-API/README.md

 #### Flags

 - -p or --project, the ID of the Project.
-- -t or --teamId, the ID of the Team the Project is in.
 - -r or --readable, use if you want the resulting json in a human-readable format.

 ### upload_projects